Access to court information

 You can apply for access to court documents by letter or email to the registrar of the relevant court (see contact details).
 Make sure you include your name and contact details, enough information about the document that it can be identified, why you want access to the document, and detail any conditions to access that you are prepared to meet, such as ‘view, not copy’.
-Alternatively you can complete the application for access to court documents (PDF, 627 KB).
+Alternatively you can complete the application for access to court documents (PDF, 1.3 MB).
 To expedite the process, address any issues that are likely to arise and be prepared to receive objections and to respond in writing to those objections.

 When the registrar receives your application, they will share it with the relevant parties.
 Any person who wishes to object must give written notice of that objection to the registrar within the required time.